 I've looked around at what a few people have to say about Hitchcock's The Birds, and the focus tends to be on the budding relationship between Melanie and Mitch, and his widowed mother's possible interference.
-Hitchcock does point the viewer's focus in that direction, but if one examines the film the most crucial relationships in it are the one between Melanie and her mother, and Melanie and Lydia, Mitch's mother.
+Hitchcock does point the viewer's focus in that direction, but if one examines the film the most crucial relationships are the one between Melanie and her mother, and Melanie and Lydia, Mitch's mother.
 Even the screenwriter seemed to have missed how central these relationships were as he was recorded as stating he thought to be "stupid" a scene between Mitch and Melanie during the birthday party when "they start talking about her empty life" and her abandonment by her mother.
 He said he didn't know who had written it and believed it served no purpose and only slowed down the film.
 He spoke also about another scene he had written, which he knew Hitchcock had filmed but then cut, in which Melanie and Mitch share a passionate kiss while Lydia is out discovering the bird-pecked horror of farmer Dan, and he was puzzled why the scene was cut as he felt it formed an appropriate and necessary bridge in their relationship to their subsequent endearments observed in the film.

 I would imagine that Hitchcock excised that scene because the relationship that is most crucial is the one between Melanie and Mitch's mother, with its mother and daughter dynamics.
 The scene during the birthday party, Mitch and Melanie standing apart from the others, is the one in which Melanie reveals to Mitch that when she was eleven years of age her mother ran off and she has no idea where she is.
 This information is all about the psychological underpinnings of Hitchcock's treatment of the story.

 In fact, in the original screenplay, the writer had Melanie asking her father, over the phone, to assure her mother she was all right.
-So the writer's vision hadn't included abandoned by a parent.
+So the writer's vision hadn't yet included abandonment by a parent.
 But Hitchcock changed it so Melanie's mother had abandoned her and she still harbors a good deal of anger and hurt over it.